-27. Recent evidence that we may have underestimated the biases in some of the areas we did examine comes from an alternative measure of consumer prices, the personal consumption expenditures (PCE) deflator, which rose at 0.94 percentage point less per annum than the CPI over the period 1992-98 (the respective growth rates were 1.56 and 2.50 percent).
+(personal consumption expenditures) deflator, which rose at 0.94 percentage point less per annum than the CPI over the period 1992-98 (the respective growth rates were 1.56 and 2.50 percent).
 An unpublished examination of this difference by the BLS indicates that most of it arises from the use by the BEA of alternative price indexes for hospital expenditures, personal computers, and airfares.
-There is some overlap between the commission's bias estimates and the PCE-CPI difference, since the BEA uses measures for hospitals and personal computers that eliminate part of the quality bias estimate, perhaps 0.2 percentage point.
+There is some overlap between the Commission's bias estimates and the PCE-CPI difference, since the BEA uses measures for hospitals and personal computers that eliminate part of the quality bias estimate, perhaps 0.2 percentage points.

-that while it is undoubtedly true that much quality change in health care has gone uncorrected in the CPI, it is difficult to quantify "what's new in surgery this month."
-But numerous studies have appeared (some are surveyed below) on a wide variety of medical areas from cataracts to generic drugs to depression to heart attack treatments.
+studies have appeared (some are surveyed below) on a wide variety of medical areas from cataracts to generic drugs to depression to heart attack treatments.
 While it may be some time before procedures can be developed for implementing various quality adjustments and the consumer surplus from new products into a monthly CPI and perhaps never for some categories, there is no reason why the BLS cannot incorporate such information into a continually revised annual index.